scopeusc/scope-f19/lesson-5/README.md

 export default OutputScreen;
 ```

-Now that we have created the screen part what is left is the Keypad.
-The keypad will be a set of Buttons.
-Now, this Buttons each will be independent components thus now we require to develop the Button component.
+Now that we have created the screen part, what is left is the Keypad.
+The keypad will be a set of `Button`s.
+Each  `Button` will be an independent component.
 Use the following code:

 ```js
 import React from 'react';